jananiravi/workshop-tidyverse/README.md

    - Saving your plots
    - Saving your data files
    - Summary of everything that you learnt in the workshop!

+## Learning Objectives
+By the end of this workshop, you will be able to load your genomic dataset, perform basic data tidying & wrangling, data visualization, and save/export your results using `tidyverse`!
+Hopefully, you will also have a newfound appreciation for reproducible research and R!

 ## Setup
 ### Before the Workshop Begins